djh1997/proj324/log.md

 # Extras

 -   [ ] add some form of app to control settings
--   [ ] add options for dimming colour e.g. tern tint instead of grey tint
+-   [ ] add options for dimming colour e.g. turn tint red instead of grey tint

 # 16/11/2017